 Projecting Employee Related Expenses

-Companies do not project employee related costs with a 100% accuracy.
+Companies do not project employee-related costs with 100% accuracy.
 They follow an approximate method of weighted average cost and implement that factor to the whole budgeted salaries for a select employee group in calculating the costs for that group.

 Since several employee-related costs are variable, this is the right method to budget for them.